WSO2Telco/product-ids-extensions/mbss-athenticator/components/com.wso2telco.mbss.authenticator/README.md

 </datasource>
 ```

-5. Execute db_setup.mysql.sql on the database defined in the previous step (WSO2IDENTITY_DB)
+5. Execute db_setup.sql on the database defined in the previous step (WSO2IDENTITY_DB)

 6. Open identity.xml file located at <IS_HOME>/repository/conf/identity directory and find the <EventListeners> section and insert the following snippet at the end of the section.
 ```